digitalinteraction/trello-client/README.md

 npm run coverage -s
 ```

+### Commits

+All commits to this repo must follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
+This ensures changes are structured and means the [CHANGELOG.md](/CHANGELOG.md) can be automatically generated.

+This standard is enforced through a `commit-msg` hook using [yorkie](https://www.npmjs.com/package/yorkie).

 ### Code formatting

 This repo uses [Prettier](https://prettier.io/) to automatically format code to a consistent standard.